 - Jump rings (optional): Most pendants will come with a jump ring, but if yours don't, be sure to grab some that match your design.

 1. It's a good idea to glue the earring posts on the back of your rhinestone piece first so you have a nice flat surface before you start adding on other pieces.
 Use a toothpick to get a glob of your E6000 glue and spread on the post.

 2. Gently adhere the post at the exact spot you'd like the earrings to be worn.
 I ended up turning my teardrops upside down, so I placed the posts at the base of the shape.
 Repeat twice for each earring.
 Let the glue settle on your earrings for a bit, so you don't risk moving them while working on the rest of the piece.

 3. Using your long-nose pliers, pry open the jump ring on your pendant just enough so that the rhinestone loop will slide on.
 Once it's connected, squeeze shut the jump ring so it's nice and secure.
 Repeat for both earrings.

 Once everything is totally dry, you can add the earring backs to your finished pieces.
 Now you can rock your fun, sparkly DIY dangle earrings and turn heads wherever you go!
-Below is a Pin-able version of all the steps and the finished project, and here are some gorgeous statement earrings that will inspire you for your design (or go ahead and snag them now if you don't want to make them yourself, but why wouldn't you?):
+Below is a Pin-able version of all the steps and the finished project.

 If you love jewelry, head over to A Sparkle Affair for more jewelry inspiration.